sebastianchristopher/Java8OCANotes/README.md

 2 errors
 ```

-Even though the line declaring and initializing `t` fails to compile, the following line, which uses `t.foo`, is fine - each line checks for compile errors independently of all others.
+Even though line 3, declaring and initializing `t`, fails to compile, line 4, which uses `t.foo`, is fine - each line checks for compile errors independently of all others.

 ---

 ---